energyaudit/JohnES6JavascriptUdemy/README.md

 **A:** First, you can subscribe to my email list [at my website](http://codingheroes.io/newsletter).
 Plus, I make important announcements on twitter [@jonasschmedtman](https://twitter.com/jonasschmedtman), so you should definitely follow me there 🔥

-### Q11: How do I get my certificate of completion?

-**A:** A certificate of completion is provided by Udemy after you complete 100% of the course.
-After completing the course, just click on the "Your progress" indicator in the top right-hand corner of the course page.
-If you want to change your name on the certificate, please [contact the Udemy support team](https://support.udemy.com/hc/en-us).

-### Q12: Do you accept pull requests?

-**A:** No, for the simple reason that I want this repository to contain the _exact_ same code that is shown in the videos.
-However, please feel free to add an issue if you found one.